 Targeted Vegetation Plantings to Enhance Function in Stormwater Management Facilities

-Stormwater management ponds are one component of a stormwater management treatment train and are among the most common approaches to stormwater management in Ontario.
+Stormwater management ponds are one component of a stormwater management treatment train, and are among the most common approaches to stormwater management in Ontario.

-We are undertaking a comprehensive survey of stormwater management pond vegetation and its relation to hydraulics and water quality to better inform stormwater management pond design and optimize functionality of these systems.
+We are undertaking a comprehensive survey of stormwater management pond vegetation and its relation to hydraulics and water quality to better inform stormwater management pond design and optimize the functionality of these systems.

-Vegetation characteristics (species richness, diversity, evenness, percent cover, density) are being quantified and water quality samples obtained from the inlet and outlet.
+Vegetation characteristics (species richness, diversity, evenness, percent cover, density) are being quantified, and water quality samples obtained from the inlet and outlet.
 Water samples are being tested for BOD, COD, TSS, and pH.

-Data will be analysed to:
+Data will be analyzed to:

-2. Compare vegetation patterns among sites.
+2. Compare vegetation patterns among sites

-3. Assess the overall impact of stormwater management ponds on the surrounding landscape.
+3. Assess the overall impact of stormwater management ponds on the surrounding landscape

-2. Wetland vegetation differ in their response to water-borne contaminants and site hydraulics.
+2. Wetland vegetation differ in their response to water-borne contaminants and site hydraulics

 3. Targeted wetland plantings may optimize function in stormwater management ponds.